malensek/mpower/README.md

-Power Monitoring with Ubiquiti mPower
+Power Monitoring with Ubiquiti mPower Smart Plug
 ============

 (These instructions assume the mPower Mini smart plug.
 For the larger plugs, this will only monitor the first plug receptacle on the device)